lordaris/lordaris/README.md

-### Hi there 👋 My name is Armando.
+# Hi there!
+My name is Armando.
-- I am an environmental technology engineering student.
+- I am a passionate web developer based in Mexico
-- Very passionate about programming.
-Right now I'm very into full stack development with Next.js or the MERN stack
-- I speak Spanish (native) and English (C2 Proficient 73/100)
+-

 <!--